Super Critical Fluid Extraction (SCFE) is the process of separating one component from another, using super critical fluids (SCFs).

-Super Critical Fluid (SCF) can be defined as a substance above its critical temperature and critical pressure.
+A supercritical fluid (SCF) can be defined as a substance above its critical temperature and pressure.
 The critical point represents the highest temperature and pressure at which the substance in question can exist as a vapour and liquid in equilibrium.

-Generally extraction is usually from a solid matrix but it can also be taken from liquids.
-CO2 is the most common supercritical fluid albeit occasionally supplemented by co-solvents such as ethanol or methanol.
 The normal conditions for supercritical CO2 are above a ‘critical’ temperature of 31C and a ‘critical’ pressure of 74 bar.
-When sub critical the CO2 is in liquid form and when it goes super critical it takes on the appearance of a dense ‘fog’.
+When sub critical the CO2 is in a liquid form and when it goes super critical it takes on the appearance of a dense ‘fog’.

+Extraction is usually conducted on a solid matrix but it can also be taken from liquids.
+CO2 is the most common scf albeit occasionally it can be supplemented by co-solvents such as ethanol or methanol.

-In most cases extraction is essentially a diffusion based system. i.e. the solvent is required to diffuse and permeate the raw material enabling the targeted extract to subsequently diffuse from the matrix and into the solvent.
+In most cases extraction is essentially a diffusion based system. i.e. the CO2 is required to diffuse and permeate the raw material enabling the targeted extract to subsequently diffuse from the matrix and into the CO2.
 The fluid is pumped to a heating zone, where it is heated to supercritical conditions.
 It then passes into the extraction vessel, where it rapidly diffuses into the solid matrix and dissolves the material to be extracted.
 The dissolved material is swept from the extraction cell into a separator at lower pressure, and the extracted material settles out.
 The CO2 can then be cooled, re-compressed and recycled.